-Distribution of comprehensive wet feeding to identified and registered households (IDPs, refugee returnees) on a 5 days and 3 square meals per person and regular monitoring of the distribution activities in all the locations.
+Distribution of comprehensive wet feeding to identified and registered households (IDPs, refugee returnees) on a 5 days and 3 square meals per, per person and regular monitoring of the distribution activities in all the locations.

-The monitors ensure that all the beneficiaries have received food in a dignified way.
+The monitors should ensure that all the beneficiaries have received food in dignified way.

-- ► CONDUCT COMMUNITY AWARENESS, SENSITIZATION CAMPAIGNS AND ASSESSMENTS: - Provide sensitization exercises in terms of the rations and duration of the wet feeding to be provided. - The sensitization exercise target wet feeding committee members, beneficiaries, and other stakeholders.
-It was done house to house or in group on a specific given topic.
+► CONDUCT COMMUNITY AWARENESS, SENSITIZATION CAMPAIGNS AND ASSESSMENTS:

+Provide sensitization exercises in terms of the rations and duration of the wet feeding to be provided.
+Sensitization exercise will target wet feeding committee members, beneficiaries and other stakeholders.
+It can be done through house to house or group on a specific given topic.